mynorjrv/c-learning/Essentials-1/Essentials-1.md

 i = 2 * --j;
 ```

-Lets trace the excecution of this snippet:
+Lets trace the execution of this snippet:

 1. The `i` variable gets assigned the value of 4,
 2. the original value of `i` (4) is multiplied by 2, the result (8) is then assigned to `j` and eventually `i` gets postincremente (5),